Before & After

 Overjet - Protruding front teeth

-Sometimes braces are not needed to get noticeable improvements in tooth alignment.
-This patient was first seen at age seven for crowding of the lower permanent teeth.
-A procedure was performed to reduce the width of the adjacent baby teeth and the permanent incisors aligned on their own.
+In some cases, we may not need to use braces to make improvements to the smile.
+This patient saw us at the age of seven because of crowding in her lower permanent teeth.
+We performed a procedure to reduce the width of the adjacent baby teeth, allowing the permanent incisors to align on their own.